 The first step is to connect your browser to AWS and to login into the administration interface.
 Then, you have to go in the Services menu at the top of the page and click on the Route53 menu item:

 Then, I assume that you already have registered a domain, and that you defined Route53 as the primary/master name server for the whole domain or for one of its sub-domains.
 So, you should have at least one zone in Route53.
 Clic on the Hosted zones link to open it:

 Route53 is now displaying the list of the zones that you defined.
 You need to click on the zone in which you want to define your cluster, demo-rlec.redislabs.com in my case:

 Nameserver records creation

 The next step is to create the record that returns the IP address of the name servers in your cluster, that is one of the nodes.
 To create the first name server IP address resolution record, you need to click on the Create Record Set blue button at the top of the list:

-This record will only be used to resolve the IP address of the cluster name server to query, it is not used by the application to connect to the cluster.
+This record is only used to resolve the IP address of the cluster name server to query, it is not used by the application to connect to the cluster.
 This kind of record is an A record type and associates an IP address to a name.
 To avoid the whole resolving process each time that a name is requested, the results are cached in the forwarding DNS and in the application's resolver library.
 Given that the IP address associated with a node can change when the related hardware fails, the information needs to expire quickly, otherwise, the node fails, the name servers reflects the failover, but they are not queried again and the local resolver still returns the IP of the failed node.
 This is the Time To Live (TTL) field associated to the record.